 Now the info I have for this gig is that apparently the show was switched from the original venue of Benton County Fairgrounds in Kennewick as the promoter had a liquor license dispute with the fairgrounds.
 I've not seen any previous mention of Uriah Heep anywhere.

-Can anyone provide any info on this?
+Can anyone provide any definite information on this?

 BOC played the Shiloh Inn on 17 Sep 1994 with Uriah Heep opening.
 The Heep website has it wrong...